moosergamer/shortly/readme.md

 6. Once the setup is done for the next time runs you can chose to use `setupAndStart.sh` on the root folder.

 **API**

-There re two different api's
+There are two different api's

 1. *POST* request to generate short url.

 2. *GET* request To access short url which redirect the user to the original website.

 Request usage is being tracked(more about it in the following sections)

 ### Generating Short Url
 If you are running this application locally, you can access the api at `http://localhost:3000/shortly`.
 Below is the curl request to represent the same.

 *Example1 without slug*
 ```